Memorable Manitobans: Israel Isaac Kahanovitch (1872-1945)

 Cleric.

 Born at Wolpa Grodna, Poland on 8 October 1872, son of Joshua Kahanovitch and Chana Minces Goldin, he was educated at Grodno Yeshiva College and Slabodka Shovno College.
 He served as Rabbi at Suvaeki, Poland from 1900 to 1905 then emigrated to America in the latter year.
 He was Rabbi at Scranton, Pennsylvania from 1905 to 1906.
 He was called to Winnipeg in 1906, becoming Chief Rabbi by agreement of all the Synagogues which then existed.
 He held lectures in both Shaarey Zedek Synagogue and House of Jacob and preached.
-He organized slaughter houses, Kosher killing, under the management of a committee of which M. Finklestein was Chairman.
+He organized slaughter houses, Kosher killing, under the management of a committee of which Moses Finklestein was Chairman.
 He also organized Hebrew classes on the corner of Dufferin and Charles Streets.
 He started the United Charity, the Chairman of which was L. Abramovitch.

-He died at his Winnipeg residence, 281 Flora Avenue, on 22 June 1945.
+He died at his Winnipeg residence, 281 Flora Avenue, on 22 June 1945 and was buried in the Shaarey Zedek Cemetery.

 See also: